jonathanburgossaldivia/AnyDesk-OpenSuse-Tumbleweed/README.md

 Basically install useful programs that are not in the repositories:

-  * Anydesk: remote technical support
+  * Anydesk: remote technical support.
-  * gotop: modern terminal based graphical activity monitor
+  * gotop: modern terminal based graphical activity monitor.
-  * vscodium and solargraph & rubocop: code editor and also installs solargraph and rubocop for provides intellisense, code completion, and inline documentation.
+  * vscodium and solargraph & rubocop: code editor and also installs solargraph and rubocop for provides intellisense, code completion, and inline documentation for the Ruby programming language.

 They can be installed like this: